Independence and strong independence complexes of finite groups: Graphs and invariant properties

-Following \cite{BP24}, a \emph{critical class} in $G$ is an $N$-class $N$ such that $\hat N = N \dot\cup \{1\}$ and there exist a prime $p$ and an integer $r \geq 2$ with $|\hat N|=p^r$ (see \cite[Def.~16]{BP24}).
-An $N$-class $N\neq \mathcal{S}(G)$ which is not critical can be immediately recognized as plain or compound by arithmetical considerations on $|N|$ and $|\hat N|$ (see \cite[Prop.~17]{BP24}).
-On the other hand, when $\mathcal S(G)=\{1\},$ it is possible to recognize if a critical class is plain or compound by purely graph theoretic considerations, using the following criterion (see \cite[Prop.~19]{BP24}): a critical class $N=N[y]$ is of plain type if and only if there exists $x\in G \setminus \hat N$ such that $x$ is adjacent to $y$ in $\mathcal{P}(G)$ and $|N[x]|\leq |N|.$ \end{remark}
+If $p$ is a prime number and $G$ is a finite noncyclic abelian $p$-group, then \cref{lem:eq-approx} guarantees that every $N$-class in $G$ is plain.
+In Cameron's paper \cite{cpg2}, classes of plain type ar referred to as classes of type (a), while those of compound type are called of type (b); cf.\ \cite[Prop.~5]{cpg2}.
+An $N$-class $N\neq \mathcal{S}(G)$ that is not critical can be immediately recognized as plain or compound by arithmetical considerations on $|N|$ and $|\hat N|$; see \cite[Prop.~17]{BP24}.
+On the other hand, when $\mathcal S(G)=\{1\},$ it is possible to recognize if a critical class is plain or compound by purely graph theoretic considerations.
+Indeed, by \cite[Prop.~19]{BP24}, for a critical class $N=N[y]$, the following are equivalent: \begin{itemize} \item $N$ is of plain type; \item there exists $x\in G \setminus \hat N$ such that $x$ is adjacent to $y$ in $\mathcal{P}(G)$ and $|N[x]|\leq |N|$. \end{itemize} The next result is now immediate.